gateway4labs/gateway4labs_doc/docs/source/design.rst

    different.
 It should not require anything special for being supported by the LabManager.

-This way, if a new LMS is aimed, a new plug-in for that LMS is required in the LMS, but it has no impact on the rest of the RLMSs neither on the LabManager.
-If a new RLMS is aimed, a new plug-in for that RLMS is required in the LabManager, but it has no impact on the LMSs.
+This way, if a new LMS/CMS/PLE is aimed, if it supports IMS LTI the support is automatic.
+If it does not support it, a new plug-in for that LMS is required in the LMS, but it has no impact on the rest of the RLMSs neither on the LabManager.
+If a new RLMS is aimed, a new plug-in for that RLMS is required in the LabManager, but it has no impact on the LMSs/CMSs/PLEs.

 ..
     Let's detail a typical scenario. *University A* uses Moodle (LMS), WebLab-Deusto